Instantons causing iterative decoding to cycle: Instantons array

+In other words, an error of ${\sf W}${ [rong]} type is unrecoverable, as the decoding is stopped; otherwise doing more iterations could potentially result in the correct decoding.

-The instanton-amoeba scheme \cite{2005_PRL_SCCV,ISIT2006_SC} while being quite effective in getting instantons for small number of iterations $n_{\rm iter}$ (with about $10$ iterations being the maximum in practice) is having difficulties in finding the instantons for large $n_{\rm iter}$.
-The problem is with the rough landscape of the function amoeba tries to optimize.
+The problem of instanton-amoeba scheme \cite{2005_PRL_SCCV,ISIT2006_SC} for large number of iterations is with the rough landscape of the function amoeba tries to optimize.
 The moves amoeba does do assume that the landscape is regular (see \cite{1965_CJ_NM,NR}).
-The problem with the application of downhill simplex/amoeba method to finding $n_{\rm iter}$ instantons is that amoeba always aims for noise configurations that withstand $n_{\rm iter}$ ({\it i.e.}, many) iterations.
-The set ${\cal E}(n_{\rm iter})$ of such noise configurations [for large $n_{\rm iter}$] is very irregular near its boundary (see Fig.~\ref{fig:surface}), and amoeba is getting confused and uncontrollably reduces its size without any progress.
+The problem with the application of downhill simplex/amoeba method to finding $n_{\rm iter}$ instantons is that amoeba always aims for noise configurations that withstand $n_{\rm iter}$ (\IE, many) iterations.
+The set ${\cal E}(n_{\rm iter})$ of such noise configurations [for large $n_{\rm iter}$] is very irregular near its boundary (see Fig.~\ref{fig:surface} and also \cite{2003_DIMACS_VK}), and amoeba is getting confused and uncontrollably reduces its size without any progress.

 The algorithm shown in Fig.~\ref{fig:procedure} and described below overcomes this difficulty and is able to find instantons for large $n_{\rm iter}$.
-The procedure deals with the array of noise configurations, $\pmb{\xi}(k)$, $k = 0$, $1$, \dots, $n_{\rm iter;max}$, where at any time the noise $\pmb{\xi}(k)$ is the one with the largest $P(\pmb{\xi})$ (or the lowest weight $w(\pmb{\xi}) = \sum_{i = 1}^N F(\xi_i)$) from all the withstanding $k$ iterations noise configurations that were encountered in the procedure so far.
-(The updates of $\pmb{\xi}(k)$ are done in the line {\sf L5} and (at the start) in the line {\sf L2}.)
+The procedure deals with the array of noise configurations, $\VEC{\xi}(k)$, $k = 0$, $1$, \dots, $n_{\rm iter;max}$, where at any time the noise $\VEC{\xi}(k)$ is the one with the largest $P(\VEC{\xi})$ (or the lowest weight $w(\VEC{\xi}) \propto \sum_{i = 1}^N F(\xi_i)$) from all the withstanding $k$ iterations noise configurations that were encountered in the procedure so far.
+(The updates of $\VEC{\xi}(k)$ are done in the line {\sf L5} and (at the start) in the line {\sf L2}.)

-In the line {\sf L1} of the algorithm the output of the channel is completely undecided (${\bf h} = (0, 0, \dots, 0)$).
-This configuration obviously withstands $\infty$ iterations, although $P(\pmb{\xi})$ at it is quite low.
-This step makes $\pmb{\xi}(k) = (1, 1, \dots, 1)$ for all $k = 0$, $1$, \dots, $n_{\rm iter; max}$.
+In the line {\sf L1} of the algorithm the output of the channel is completely undecided ($\VEC{h} = (0, 0, \dots, 0)$).
+This configuration obviously withstands $\infty$ iterations, although $P(\VEC{\xi})$ at it is quite low.
+This step makes $\VEC{\xi}(k) = (1, 1, \dots, 1)$ for all $k = 0$, $1$, \dots, $n_{\rm iter; max}$.

 In the line {\sf L2} the noise configurations that are known from some external source ({\rm e.g.}, from previous runs of the procedure or from the analysis of trapping sets or pseudo-codewords) may be introduced as a starting point for instanton search.